Upper Mississippi River Trip

 The Journey of the Kravin

 This blog is to share and record our journey from Crystal City, Missouri to St. Paul, Minnesota via the mighty Mississippi River......the trip of a lifetime.
 Point of departure, Plattin Rock Boat Club, Mile Marker 149.
 The crew will begin with Cap'n and first mate Canman, I am going to give them a head start and meet up in Iowa where I will resume my duties as first mate and Canman will head back home.We have a lot of miles to travel (1400 miles, approximately) in two weeks so I thought a three day head start would keep me from freaking out and worrying about getting back home on time....no stress.
 Canman will be given strict instructions on his duties of picture taking and log book keeping in my absence.
 I will be pretty anxious to trade places with the Canman and cruise off into the sunset with my skipper.
-Crew on boat at right.
+Crew on boat in photo.